Auroville

-Auroville (/ˈɔːrəvɪl/; City of Dawn French: Cité de l'aube) is an experimental township in Viluppuram district, mostly in the state of Tamil Nadu, India, with some parts in the Union Territory of Pondicherry in India.
-It was founded in 1968 by Mirra Alfassa (known as "the Mother") and designed by architect Roger Anger.
+Auroville (/ˈɔːrəvɪl/; City of Dawn French: Cité de l'aube) is an experimental township in Viluppuram district, mostly in the state of Tamil Nadu, India, with some parts in the Union Territory of Puducherry in India.
+It was founded in 1968 by Mirra Alfassa (known as "the Mother" or "La Mère") and designed by architect Roger Anger.

 Etymology

-Auroville has its origins in the French language, "Aurore" meaning dawn and "Ville" meaning village/city.
+Auroville's name is derived from the French language: aurore, meaning "dawn", and ville, meaning "town" or "city".
 Additionally, it is named after Sri Aurobindo (1872–1950).

 History

-At its Annual Conference in 1964 and with Mirra Alfassa as its Executive President, the Sri Aurobindo Society in Pondicherry passed a resolution for the establishment of a city dedicated to the vision of Sri Aurobindo.
-Alfassa was the spiritual collaborator of Sri Aurobindo, who believed that "man is a transitional being".
+At its Annual Conference in 1964 and with Mirra Alfassa as its Executive President, the Sri Aurobindo Society in Puducherry passed a resolution for the establishment of a city dedicated to the vision of Sri Aurobindo.
+Alfassa was the spiritual collaborator of Sri Aurobindo, who believed that "man is a transitional being."
 Alfassa expected that this experimental "universal township" would contribute significantly to the "progress of humanity towards its splendid future by bringing together people of goodwill and aspiration for a better world".
-Alfassa also believed that such a universal township will contribute decisively to the Indian renaissance.
+Alfassa also believed that such a universal township would contribute decisively to the Indian renaissance.

 Alfassa's first public message in 1965 stated:

 Site

-A site, approximately 20 square kilometres of barren wasteland, some 10 km north of Pondicherry and 5 km from the coast, was chosen for the city.
+A site, approximately 20 square kilometres of a desertified plateau some 10 km north of Pondicherry and 5 km from the coast, was chosen for the city.

 Inauguration

-The inauguration ceremony attended by delegates of 124 nations was held on Wednesday 28 February 1968.
-Handwritten in French by Mirra Alfassa (the Mother), its four-point charter set forth her vision of integral living:
+The inauguration ceremony, which was attended by delegates from 124 nations, was held on Wednesday, 28 February 1968.
+Handwritten in French by Alfassa (the "Mother"), its four-point charter set forth her vision of "integral living":